geoserver/geoserver.github.io/_posts/2023-02-20-geoserver-2-20-7-released.md

 This series has previously reached end-of-life, with release being issued to address a urdent security vulnerability.
 Please apply this upgrade as a mitigation measure only.
 Upgrade to 2.22.x series for community support.

-Thanks to Andrea Amie (GeoSolutions) for makig this update available on behalf of the GeoNode project.
+Thanks to Andrea Aime (GeoSolutions) for making this update available on behalf of the GeoNode project.

 This release was made in conjunction with GeoTools 26.7.